 Ontario Branch of the International Dyslexia Association (ONBIDA)

 ONBIDA is a non-profit charitable organization founded in June 2004.
-The branch is operated by volunteers, providing free information, support and referral services to the public.
-Charitable Registration Number 85713 3078 RR0001.
+The branch is operated by volunteers, providing free information, support, and referral services to the public.
+Funds come from membership fees and charitable donations.
+ONBIDA's Charitable Registration Number is 85713 3078 RR0001.

-ONBIDA is a branch of the International Dyslexia Association (IDA) which has it's head office in Baltimore.
-IDA has 47 branches in the U.S. and Canada, and 47 global partners.
-It the promotes effective teaching approaches and related clinical educational intervention strategies for dyslexics.
+ONBIDA is the Ontario branch of the International Dyslexia Association (IDA) which has its head office in Baltimore.
+IDA was founded in the 1920s and is the oldest organization dedicated to the study and treatment of dyslexia.
+Today IDA membership exceeds 10,000 teachers, other professionals, individuals with dyslexia, and parents.
+There are 47 branches in the U.S. and Canada and 24 global partners across the globe.
+IDA promotes effective teaching approaches and related clinical educational intervention strategies for dyslexics.
 They support and encourage interdisciplinary research.
 They facilitate the exploration of the causes and early identification of dyslexia and are committed to the responsible and wide dissemination of research-based knowledge.

 - To create a future for all individuals who struggle with dyslexia and other related reading differences so that they may have richer, more robust lives and access to the tools and resources they need.

 - We believe individuals with dyslexia have the right to achieve their potential, that individual learning abilities can be strengthened, and that social, educational and cultural barriers to literacy must be removed.